Pay your fees

 If you have any questions about direct bank payments contact UC Accounts Receivable via email email@example.com.

 Credit card and EFTPOS payments are accepted in person at the Finance Counter on Level 1 of the Student Services Centre.
+Please note that we do not accept cash.

 Only cheques issued by a New Zealand bank in New Zealand dollars are accepted as payment.
 Cheques should be made out to ‘University of Canterbury’ and should have your student ID number printed on the back.